Introduction to Teradata Stored Procedures & Error Handling

 CALL DIVISION_BY_ZERO(0);

-When using error handlers, the handler code for a specific error is defined once within the handler and executed automatically each time the error condition is raised.
+Error handlers automatically execute a defined code for a specific error each time the error condition is raised.

-Below you see the division by zero problems solved with an error handler.
-The error code ‘22012’ is returned in case of a division by zero error:
+The following shows the resolution of division by zero issues through an error handler.
+The error code ‘22012’ is utilized to signify a division by zero error.

 REPLACE PROCEDURE DIVISION_BY_ZERO (IN n INTEGER)